Bureau of Ocean Energy Management seeks to expedite deep-sea mining process

 - Admin

-The Bureau of Ocean Energy Management is proposing to revise its regulations governing deep-sea mining to push exploration and development of critical minerals essential to national security, economic competitiveness and technological progress.
+In proposing revisions to its regulations governing deep-sea mining, the bureau emphasized that the exploration and development of critical minerals are "essential to national security, economic competitiveness and technological progress."

 The bureau said the proposed rule updates align with President Trump's executive orders to "unleash America’s potential to explore and develop OCS critical mineral resources.